-There are a wide variety of activities during the week and at weekends and we always encourage new suggestions from our girls.
+There are a wide variety of activities during the week and at weekends and we always encourage new suggestions from our students.
 On Saturdays, activities range from baking, pampering and ice skating to an annual trip to the Pantomime.
 On Sundays, there are trips to London, Brighton, Thorpe Park, panic rooms, paintballing and go-karting.
 There are also more sedate activities such as shopping in nearby Bluewater and Stratford.
 We work hard to ensure that there is something on the menu for everybody.

 Boarders appreciate what it means to be part of a highly supportive community and actively encourage each other to achieve their potential.
-Living and growing together, our girls understand how their actions affect others; they learn to be considerate and tolerant of different views as well as resilient to the challenges that life and learning can bring.
+Living and growing together, our students understand how their actions affect others; they learn to be considerate and tolerant of different views as well as resilient to the challenges that life and learning can bring.

 Our students mix easily across year groups and friendships blossom continually.
-Day students are often found visiting their friends in the Boarding Houses and are always welcome to join us – for breakfast or supper, but also on our outings.
-If they flexi-board, Day students easily slip into life in the Boarding House and our students join together to create a strong, closely-knit community, looking out for and supporting each other.
+Day students are often found visiting their friends in the boarding houses and are always welcome to join us – for breakfast or supper, but also on our outings.
+If they flexi-board, day students easily slip into life in the boarding house and our students join together to create a strong, closely-knit community, looking out for and supporting each other.
 There is always somebody to turn to when the going gets tough; a fellow pupil, a member of staff, a student leader, amongst others.
 We know time with us in our happy boarding community will be hugely fulfilling and rewarding.

-Please do browse the Boarding section of the website to find out more about our friendly Housemistresses, as well as life in Boarding.
+Please do browse the Boarding section of the website to find out more about our friendly Houseparents, as well as life in Boarding.
 If you have any questions or would like to know more, please do contact us.

 Mrs Wendy Barrett